Digital content for history lovers of all ages!

 Even though our Updike Farmstead museum is closed and our events are suspended in order to preserve public health during the COVID-19 pandemic, we remain committed to our mission of bringing the past to life and exploring its enduring relevance.
 We’ve compiled a number of history-related activities for you to do from the comfort and safety of your own home!
 Watch this space — we’ll be adding more content regularly.

 Add YOUR Voice to the Historical Record

 Help us capture history as it unfolds.
 The ongoing public health crisis is affecting the lives of people all over the world, including Princetonians.
 Your experience matters.
 Help us archive this historic pandemic’s impact in Princeton by documenting and sharing your perspectives.
 Your contribution will help tell the story to those in the future and aid them in understanding this challenging time.
-There are three ways to participate:
+There are four ways to participate:

 - Collect: Collect photographs, documents, and other materials that show how you, your family, and Princeton have been impacted by COVID-19.
 Send them to firstname.lastname@example.org.
 Guidelines here.